Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 How Thermometers are Calibrated–Three Ways to Perform Food Thermometer Calibration

-There are 3 ways how thermometers are calibrated which can be implemented through in-house or internal calibration program.
+There are 3 ways how thermometers are calibrated which can be implemented through in-house or internal calibration programs.
 These are:

 - Calibration using the Ice bath